 If you know me or my series, you know I am a hardcore World of Warcraft fan.
 I spent a lot of time on this game as a teen—so much so that I often neglected to care for the main character in my video game: myself!
 Yikes, again.

 The human body is complex.
-Sitting in front of a screen consistently for long periods of time contributes to some noticeable changes within our personal complex machines.
+Sitting in front of a screen consistently for long periods of time contributes to some noticeable changes within our bodies.
 For me, the change that stood out most was a gradual and steady weight gain.

 As much as I was enjoying adventuring virtually in Azeroth, I wasn’t actually getting up and moving around, stretching, or performing exercise unless it was going to the kitchen for a snack.
 This went on for quite some time until I was 16.
 Then, I noticed I had been sizing up in pants on a regular basis.

-I soon made it a priority to try moving more often.
-In between matches or conversations, I would get up and attempt some type of physical activity.
+Upon noticing this initial weight gain, I made it a priority to try moving more often.
+In between matches or chats with friends, I would get up and attempt some type of physical activity.
 Whether it was stretching, going for a quick walk with the family dog, or doing a squat challenge I found online, I made a conscious effort to get moving more when I noticed the pounds piling on.

-I was so desperate to get back to playing my games that I did not want to invest the time in preparing healthy foods.
-I wanted immediate access to the fuel that I needed, and unfortunately, that resulted in me reaching for unhealthy foods all the time instead of in moderation.
+In this period of my life, I never made time or put in effort to cook.
+I wanted immediate access to good-tasting food, and unfortunately, that resulted in me reaching for unhealthy foods all the time instead of in moderation.

 These habits felt impossible for me to break.
 As a result, I would complain about my weight regularly.
-It didn’t help that I had all of the additional hormonal teen angst to deal with, and on top of that, I was bullied quite a lot by my peers for being overweight.
+It didn’t help that I had all of the additional hormonal teen angst to deal with, and on top of that, I was bullied by my peers for being overweight.

 It was clear from how I felt, and how I was being treated by other people, that my weight was a contributor to my overall unhappiness.
 I felt alone and unsure of where to start making changes.
 This made me feel even worse about myself for not being able to figure it out, and I often felt like a lost cause.